relaycorp/ddos-report/src/content/docs/overview.md

 - Application layer (layer 7):
   Most developers only implement clients and/or servers on this layer via high-level libraries that abstract away the underlying protocol (e.g. HTTP).
-  **An application layer attack will seek to overwhelm the app with a high volume of messages** (e.g. requests).
+  **An application layer attack will seek to overwhelm the app with a high volume of messages** (e.g. requests in the case of HTTP).
 - Transport layer (layer 4):
   Developers can also work on this layer by creating TCP servers and clients, for example.
   **A transport layer attack will seek to overwhelm the device hosting the app with a high volume of packets**